 Carry while using alcohol or prescription medication in Kentucky?

-Does Kentucky have laws regarding carrying a firearm while using alcohol or prescription medication?
+Does Kentucky have laws regarding carrying a concealed firearm while using alcohol or prescription medication?

 Not addressed in state statutes.